-This report is the Monitoring Report for the period July 2016-June 2017 by the Taranaki Regional Council (The Council) describing the monitoring programme associated with resource consents held by Trustpower Limited (Trustpower) for the Motukawa hydroelectric power (HEP) scheme.
+This report is the Monitoring Report for the period July 2017-June 2018 by the Taranaki Regional Council (The Council) describing the monitoring programme associated with resource consents held by Trustpower Ltd (Trustpower) for the Motukawa hydroelectric power (HEP) scheme.
 This scheme diverts water from the Manganui River and Mangaotea Stream to Lake Ratapiko and then onto the Motukawa Power Station on Motukawa Road.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by Trustpower that relate to abstractions and discharges of water in the Waitara catchment.
-This is the 22nd report to be prepared by the Council to cover the Motukawa HEP scheme activities and their effects.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by Trustpower that relate to abstractions and discharges of water in the Waitara catchment, and associated instream structures.
+This is the 23rd report to be prepared by the Council to cover the Motukawa HEP scheme activities and their effects.